 What are the benefits of project management?
 Put simply, it offers a framework to plan, organize, and manage resources to ensure project success.
-Whether you are faced with a straightforward half-day assignment or a complex, multi-departmental, year-long project, the fundamental principles of project management remain the same.
+Whether you are faced with a straightforward half-day assignment or a complex, multi-departmental, year-long project, the fundamental principles of project management

 The following is a 10-point checklist project managers can use to keep any project on track:

 1. Forward vision: Look a few paces ahead

 Resource and revenue forecasting are important tools in project management.
 Ideally, you should review high-level resource reports that can be separated into individual projects.
 This type of macro- and micro-analysis of projects can yield a wealth of information about utilization, profits, and the optimum scenario for new projects.
 Comparing project revenues on a monthly basis will likewise offer insight.
 For example, when tendering a $50k project, with a 50% win probability, might it make sense to forecast $25k in revenues with 50% resource utilization?
 This type of creative number crunching improves forecasting accuracy and leads to improved performance.
 Our experience shows that the best performing service organizations forecast with an impressive 98% accuracy.

 2. Pipeline flow: Find and repair your weakest link

 A well-known concept in product-based CRM systems, “pipeline flow” is helpful for project-based businesses.
 Controlling and reviewing how projects move through the pipeline clarifies the big picture of an organization’s health, from sales to billing processes.
 This approach helps you identify processes that aren’t working and to find effective solutions—an invaluable perspective into the mechanics of a business.
 Of course it’s easier to correct a small bottleneck in its infancy than to repair a systemic problem that has become fossilized into your business process.